-I am a joint PhD candidate in the Department of Sociology and the Graduate School of Education at the University of Pennsylvania.
+I am a Visiting Assistant Professor in the Department of Sociology at Bryn Mawr College.
 My research examines how organizations transform and reproduce social inequality.
 My specific areas of interest include economic elites and philanthropy, education and social mobility, social networks, and emotions.
 My work, which has received rewards from several sections of the American Sociological Association (Organizations, Occupations and Work; Sociology of Education; and Emotions), is published in Sociology of Education, Sociological Forum, Symbolic Interaction, and is forthcoming in Du Bois Review.
 I have co-authored pieces with Annette Lareau (University of Pennsylvania) and Elliot Weininger (SUNY Brockport) that appear in Teachers College Record, The New York Times, and The Hechinger Report.

 My prior work includes an ethnographic study of the summer session of a program that prepares low-income students of color to attend elite boarding schools.